Coral-Protocol/Human-In-Loop-Agent/README.md

 # Human-in-the-Loop Communication Agent

 ## Responsibility:
-A communication agent that waits for messages from other agents and responds with requested fun content.
-Built with human-in-the-loop confirmation system using Coral integration.
+A communication agent that waits for messages from other agents and responds with requested fun content(joke/quote/fact).
+Built with human-in-the-loop confirmation using [Agno framework](https://docs.agno.com/introduction).

 ## Details
 - **Framework**: Agno Agent Framework